-Step 12 | Insert The Bird Feeder PVC Sleeve Into The HVAC:
+Step 12.
+Insert The DIY Squirrel Proof Bird Feeder PVC Sleeve Into The HVAC Baffle Pipe

-Step 13 | Insert The Bird Feeder Into The Ground:
+Step 13.
+Insert The Squirrel Proof Feeder Into The Ground

-Now insert all this into the 11” pipe sleeve set in the concrete in the ground.
+Now insert all this into the 11″ pipe sleeve set in the concrete in the ground.

 Step 14.
-Attach The Bird Feeder Arms:
+Attach The Bird Feeding Station Arms

 Next, this may feel a little awkward, but take the bird feeder arms and screw the whole thing together at the male and female adapter connections.